 We ensure employees are paid what they earn.
 We enforce laws related to minimum wage, overtime, terms and conditions of employment and prevailing wage rates on public works projects.
 We also help workers recover wages owed by an employer.

-Our Technical Assistance for Employers Program (TA) provides a variety of guidance and services to help employees follow the law.
+Employer Assistance provides a variety of guidance and services to help employees follow the law.
 This includes statewide public seminars; customized, on-site trainings; employment law manuals and publications; and an assistance hotline that responds to questions from employers via phone and email.

 Apprenticeship and training